news-r/auritus/docs/config.md

 ### Inverse

-Whether to use an inverse navbar (Bootstrap 3), defaults to `FALSE`.
+Whether to use an inverse navbar (Bootstrap 3), defaults to `false`.

 ### Theme